 4.3 Minimum Energy Fuel

-(1) Minimum Energy Fuel is defined as fuel consumed by a Resource while operating at the Low Sustained Limit, including auxiliary equipment fuel or electrical power requirementsbut excluding normal plant heating.
+(1) Minimum Energy Fuel is defined as fuel consumed by a Resource while operating at the Low Sustained Limit, including auxiliary equipment fuel but excluding normal plant heating.
 Minimum Energy Fuel is to be determined in accordance with the following:

 (a) Filing Entities must submit resource-specific Input-Output (I/O) curves (MMBtu/Hr), including their corresponding equation coefficients, for the period from which their verifiable cost data was derived.
 ERCOT will calculate Average Heat Rate Curves utilizing these I/O equations.
 If fuel consumption at LSL varies by season, Filing Entities must submit seasonal I/O curves.
 More information on heat rates is provided below in Section 6, Verifiable Heat Rates.